War And Violence On The Decline In Modern Times

 STEVEN: Yeah, something like that.

-CONAN: OK.
+CONAN: Okay.
 Would that have been included, Joshua Goldstein?

 GOLDSTEIN: No, that's not a war between politically motivated armed factions.
 It is included in Steven Pinker's analysis of overall violence and the decline thereof.
 And it's terrible what's going on in Mexico, 30,000 people killed.
 But as Steven Pinker mentioned, the Korean War killed a million people directly and several million, you know, indirectly.
 Vietnam War, a million and a half, people (unintelligible) - and that's not to mention World War II, Pearl Harbor and all that followed it.